 If your WiFi is slow, spotty, intermittent or nonexistent, please read the FAQ below or contact COSD to start straight away with the solution:

-Frequently Asked Questions from Dublin WiFi support clients
+Frequently Asked Questions from Dublin WiFi & network support clients

 Why don't Irish broadband companies handle WiFi problems & distribution issues?